-Now, if we look at these top producing countries silver production, I estimate that overall mine supply from this group will decline by nearly 21 Moz in 2018 compared to 2017:
+Now, if we look at these top producing countries' silver production, I estimate that overall mine supply from this group will decline by nearly 21 Moz in 2018 compared to 2017:

-The countries including in the data above were Mexico, Peru, Russia, Chile, Poland, Australia, U.S.A, and Canada.
+The countries included in the data above were Mexico, Peru, Russia, Chile, Poland, Australia, the U.S.A, and Canada.
 The data was collected from Mexico’s INEGI, Peru’s Ministry of Energy & Mines, Russia’s Polymetal International, Chile’s COCHILCO, Poland’s KGHM Polska Miedz, Australia’s Resources & Energy Quarterly, the United States USGS and Canada’s Dept of Natural Resources.

-The World Silver Survey forecasts an increase of global silver production in 2018 at 865 Moz, up from the 852 Moz in 2017.
+The World Silver Survey forecasts an increase in global silver production in 2018 at 865 Moz, up from 852 Moz in 2017.
 However, I believe overall production will be down 2-3%.
 Thus total world silver mine supply may be between 827-835 Moz, down 17-25 Moz.
 Of course, I don’t have the data for China and many of the smaller countries, but I believe the leading metal consultancies have overestimated global mine supply.

-Lastly, we must remember that nearly 60% of silver mine supply is a by-product of copper, zinc, and lead production.
+Lastly, we must remember that nearly 60% of the silver mine supply is a by-product of copper, zinc, and lead production.
 Base metal production will likely fall considerably when the world begins to collapse due to the unraveling of the highly leveraged debt-based economy… an economy that will no longer have a growing energy supply to service the massive amount of debt propping up the financial system.